provenance-io/cosmos-sdk/x/sanction/spec/01_concepts.md

 This deposit threshold is managed as a module parameter: `ImmediateUnsanctionMinDeposit`.
 If zero or empty, immediate unsanctions are not possible.
-If set to the governance proposal minimum deposit or less (not recommended), all `MsgUnsanction` governance proposals will create immediate temporary unsanctions.
+If set to the governance proposal minimum deposit or less (not recommended), all `MsgUnsanction` governance proposals put to a vote will create immediate temporary unsanctions.
 If set to more than the governance proposal minimum deposit (this is recommended), it's possible to submit a `MsgUnsanction` proposal without the unsanctions being immediate.

 Immediate temporary unsanctions are associated with both the governance proposal and address in question.
 They expire once the governance proposal is resolved (e.g. the voting period ends).
 If the proposal passes, permanent sanctions are removed and any temporary entries for each address are removed.
 If the proposal does not pass, any temporary entries associated with that proposal are removed.

+## Unsanctionable Addresses

+When creating the sanction keeper, a list of addresses of unsanctionable accounts can be provided.
+An attempt to sanction or enact an immediate temporary sanction on an address in that list results in the error: `"address cannot be sanctioned"`.

+An example of an account that should not be sanctionable is the fee collector.

+## Params

+The `x/sanction` module has some params that can be defined in state.

+* `ImmediateSanctionMinDeposit` is the minimum deposit required for immediate temporary sanctions to be enacted for addresses in a `MsgSanction`.
+* `ImmediateUnsanctionMinDeposit` is the minimum deposit required for immediate temporary unsanctions to be enacted for addresses in a `MsgUnsanction`.

+If not defined in state, the following variables are used (defined in `x/sanction/sanction.go`):
+* `DefaultImmediateSanctionMinDeposit`
+* `DefaultImmediateUnsanctionMinDeposit`

+By default, those have a value of `nil` which makes it impossible to enact immediate temporary sanctions or unsanctions.
+They are public, though, so consuming chains can change them as desired.

+The default variables are only used if the state entry does not exist.
+If the entry exists, but is empty, that empty value is used.

+It is recommended that both of these minimum deposits be significantly larger than the governance proposal minimum deposit.
+This is to prevent malicious use of immediate temporary sanctions or unsanctions.

 ## Complex Interactions